omeka/omeka-s-developer/docs/themes/theme_settings.md

 Next you need to define your theme setting's form element type.

-The available form element types from Zend framework are found in `vendor\zendframework\zend-form\src\Element`.
+The available form element types from Zend Framework are found in [their documentation](https://docs.zendframework.com/zend-form/element/intro/).
 In the config file, reference the element type with the path `Zend\Form\Element\[Type]`.
 The following example defines the theme setting as a checkbox.

 ```
 elements.my_theme_setting.type = "Zend\Form\Element\Checkbox"